Quantum Circuits

 Spine Wave, Inc. is a manufacturer of medical devices focused on the treatment of spinal disorders.
 Founded in 2001 and based in Shelton, Connecticut, the company develops and markets a range of innovative products aimed at providing surgical solutions for spine surgeons and their patients.
 Its offerings include expandable PEEK spacers, interbody devices for posterior surgery, pivoting and lateral spacer systems, and the GraftMag Graft Delivery System for bone graft delivery.
 Additionally, Spine Wave produces fixation products designed for addressing degeneration, deformity, tumors, and trauma in the thoracolumbar spine, as well as anterior cervical plate systems for spinal fusion from C2-C7 and cervical spacer systems for degenerative disc disease from C2-T1.
 The company distributes its products through a network of distributors, emphasizing a surgeon-driven approach to product development to address real surgical challenges.

-Tallan is a technology services provider based in Hartford, Connecticut, with over 30 years of experience in custom application development and data management.
-The company delivers tailored solutions that enhance operational efficiency, reduce costs, improve customer experiences, and drive revenue growth.
-Tallan specializes in various areas, including Portals and Collaboration, Business Intelligence, Application Integration, Mobile Platforms, User Experience, Ecommerce, Web Development, Government Solutions, Cloud Services, and IT Strategy.
-Additionally, the company has developed a bug and defect database called Bug Appliance, which helps track and manage issues in software development projects.
-As a recognized Microsoft National Solution Provider, Tallan has achieved multiple Gold Competencies in Microsoft technologies, underscoring its expertise and commitment to quality in the technology sector.
+Tallan is a Hartford, Connecticut-based provider of customized technology services with over 30 years of experience in custom application development and data management.
+The company specializes in delivering innovative solutions that enhance operational efficiency, reduce costs, improve customer experiences, and drive revenue growth.
+Tallan's expertise encompasses a range of areas, including software development, infrastructure architecture, business intelligence, mobile platforms, user experience, and eCommerce.
+Additionally, the company offers a unique bug and defect database known as Bug Appliance, which helps manage issues in software development projects.
+Recognized as one of the select Microsoft National Solution Providers, Tallan has achieved multiple Gold Competencies in Microsoft technologies, underscoring its commitment to quality and technical excellence.